-Chickenpox presentations at EDs decreased in the past week while shingles presentations increased slightly.
-Presentations for both chickenpox and shingles were below baseline levels in the past week (Figure 13).
+Chickenpox presentations at EDs increased slightly in the past week but remained below baseline levels.
+Shingles presentations at EDs increased to above baseline levels (Figure 13).

 Figure 13.
 Number of varicella-zoster presentations to Emergency Departments in WA in the last eight weeks